Prosperity theology: Criticism

 In their book Health, Wealth and Happiness, theologians David Jones and Russell Woodbridge characterize the doctrine as poor theology.
 They suggest that righteousness cannot be earned and that the Bible does not promise an easy life.
 They argue that it is inconsistent with the gospel of Jesus and propose that the central message of the gospel should be Jesus's life, death, and resurrection.
 Jones and Woodbridge see Jesus's importance as vital, criticizing the prosperity gospel for marginalizing him in favor of a focus on human need.
 In another article, Jones criticizes the prosperity theology interpretation of the Abrahamic covenant, God's promise to bless Abraham's descendants, arguing that this blessing is spiritual and should already apply to all Christians.
 He also argues that the proponents of the doctrine misconstrue the atonement, criticizing their teaching that Jesus's death took away poverty as well as sin.
-He believes that this teaching is drawn from a misunderstanding of Jesus's life and criticizes John Avanzini's teaching that Jesus was wealthy as a misrepresentation, noting that Paul often taught Christians to give up their material possessions.
-Although he accepts giving as "praiseworthy", he questions the motives of prosperity theology and criticizes the "Law of Compensation", which teaches that when Christians give generously, God will give back more in return.
+He believes this teaching stems from a misunderstanding of Jesus's life.
+He criticizes John Avanzini's claim that Jesus was wealthy as a misrepresentation, noting that Paul often taught Christians to give up their material possessions.
+Although he accepts giving as "praiseworthy", he questions the motives of prosperity theology.
+He criticizes the "Law of Compensation", which teaches that when Christians give generously, God will give back more.
 Rather, Jones cites Jesus's teaching to "give, hoping for nothing in return".
 Jones and Woodbridge also note that Jesus instructed followers to focus on spiritual rewards, citing his command in Matthew 6:19–20 "Lay not up for yourselves treasures upon earth ...
 But lay up for yourselves treasures in heaven" (KJV).
 Jones criticizes the doctrine's view of faith: he does not believe that it should be used as a spiritual force for material gain but seen as selfless acceptance of God.